Master of Public Administration with a Concentration in Community Development (M.P.A.)

 - Policy Analysis and Program Evaluation

-In addition to these program core courses all students will enroll in and execute three semester hours of applied study.
-This requirement may be met through an internship, generally at a public or nonprofit organization, and the submission of a capstone paper, or through an applied analysis project resulting in the submission of a research report.
+In addition to these program core courses, all students will enroll in and execute three semester hours of applied study.
+This requirement may be met through an internship, generally at a public or nonprofit organization, and the submission of a capstone paper; through an applied project resulting in the submission of a capstone project; or through an advanced and directed research project resulting in a thesis.

 While observing the above requirements, students may choose to complete the general degree program or may choose from three concentrations within the program.
 Curriculum requirements for the general program and concentrations are as follows: